JavaExceptions/java.lang.OutOfMemoryError/README.md

 When your application is spawning thousands of threads then chances are that something has gone terribly wrong – there are not many applications out there which would benefit from such a vast amount of threads.

-So you could go ahead and start taking thread dumps to analyze the situation.
-This would take days.
-Or you might try out Plumbr to find out what is causing this problem and how to cure it in just minutes.